 Beyond documenting the rise of extraterritorial arbitration, we set out to understand whether elites strategically structure their wealth to ensure access to international legal recourse against their home state.
 Analyzing close to 300,000 company incorporations in tax havens, we find that individuals generally avoid seeking out such protections.
 Once a haven signs a bilateral investment treaty with a partner state, elites from the partner state are less likely to round-trip through the haven.
 The robust negative effect is surprising given existing literature on firm-level treaty shopping (Betz and Pond, 2019; Betz, Pond and Yin, 2021) and merits further study.
-Supported by the consistent negative effects of both trade and investment agreements on offshore incorporation, one possible explanation is that signing new bilateral treaties with offshore jurisdictions heightens the risk that the potential host would cooperate with an individual's home state.
-Roundtripping assets through your adversary's allies may be undermining the opacity benefits of investment protection for would-be round-trippers.
+One possible explanation is that signing new bilateral treaties with offshore jurisdictions heightens their domestic salience, and the increased governmental scrutiny outweighs the benefits of investment protection for would-be round-trippers.